.ChrisDelBarco

 complex digital products.

-I've spent 7+ years designing products in SaaS, B2B, and marketplaces for clients in the US and Latin America.
-I design with how it will be built in mind — and often I build it myself.
+7+ years designing SaaS, B2B, and marketplace products for teams in the US and Latin America.
+I design with how it will be built in mind, and often I build it myself.

 Scroll